Who We Are

 The Tuition costs for: The Men’s Beit Midrash Morning Program is $350.00/month.

-The Tuition costs for: The Torah and Ecology Beit Midrash is $600.00 for the four-week course, and $350.00 for the two-week course.
+The Tuition costs for: The Torah and Ecology Beit Midrash is $600.00 for the four-week course, and $350.00 for the two-week course. (not currently in session).

 The Tuition costs for: The Community Learning Program courses vary depending on the number of sessions per course.
 In general, the cost is 30 shekels per class.
+We do currently offer special rates f you register for several classes at once.

 We try not to ever turn away students from Yeshivat Simchat Shlomo due to financial reasons, and therefore we do offer partial scholarships for which students should apply.